study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 24: THE EIGHTH COUNTER - "THE RABETT WITH A DOWN-RIGHT STROKE"
+### COUNTER 24: THE EIGHTH COUNTER - "THE RABETT WITH A DOWN-RIGHT STROKE"

 **Original Text:** *The viijth callyde the rabett wt a Downe ryght Stroke A pfur a rake wt a quarter A nother A voyde a Downe ryght stroke folowyde wt the ryght legge wt a fore foyne ſettyng In the lyffte legge lyththly pley a rabett then ſett In ye ryght legge wt a Downryght Stroke a foyne wt a quarter an other a voyde be att yor ſtoppe.*